andrei3131/hero-wars/README.md

 docker run -it hero-wars
 ```

-## 3. Pull already built image from Docker Hub and run the simulation
+## 3. Pull already built image from Docker Hub and run the simulation (Easy Docker set-up)

 The commands below directly run the simulation in a Docker container.